1SHERWIN/happy-work-record/README.md

-# Scripts created for Sun Lab
+# Record of progress in Sun Lab
+## Includes scripts created